Gore flood protection upgrade

 - Alterations, replacement and installation of existing and new storm water culverts completed

-- Construction of a new stop bank along Toronto and Ontario Streets underway (May 2023), including the transfer of gravel from the gravel island downstream of Mataura Bridge
+- Construction of a new stop bank along Toronto and Ontario Streets completed (May - October 2023), including the transfer of gravel from the gravel island downstream of Mataura Bridge

-- Removal of tree stumps and associated earthworks on River and Richmond Street stop banks to be completed by November 2023
+- Removal of tree stumps and associated earthworks on River and Richmond Street stop banks to be completed by autumn 2024

 - Completion of 2D hydraulic modelling for the Mataura, including Gore